shams-nahid/node-error-handling/readme.md

   });
 ```

-The error middleware simply grabs the thrown error and send it back to the client.
+The `error-middleware` simply grabs the thrown error and send it back to the client.

-Some advantage of error-middlware over regular error-response is,
+Some advantage of `error-middleware` over regular `error-response` is,

 - Cental placement for error response.

 - Whenever we throw an error, this middleware is always there to grab the error.

+### Wrap Up
-I hope you got some clean implementation way for error handling.
+Congrats!!!, I hope you got some clean implementation way for error handling.
 For any query, please leave a response below.
 I will reply as soon possible.
-Also, you can contact iXora team for any assistance at info@ixorasolution.com
+Also, you can contact [iXora team](https://ixorasolution.com/contact) for any assistance at <info@ixorasolution.com>